purepotential/otoko/README.md

 ## Usage
 `otoko` requires the `Cookie` header made on bandcamp web requests.

-To retrieve your `Cookie` header, you need to copy it from a [bandcamp.com](https://bandcamp.com/) network request, which can be found in a network request in the 'Request Headers' section under the network requests tab in your browser.
+For convenience, the system browser cookies will be used if available, otherwise `otoko` will fall back to reading from a cookie file.

-Afterwards, you can copy the copied `Cookie` value to a file named `otoko-cookies.txt`, which `otoko` uses as the default cookies path (you may choose to change it with the `-cookies` flag).
+The cookie file parameter (default `otoko-cookies.txt`) should be the value of the `Cookie` header from a [bandcamp.com](https://bandcamp.com/) network request, which can be found in a network request in the 'Request Headers' section under the network requests tab in the browser.

 Example usage:
 ```